joaoallmeida/joaoallmeida/README.md

 I'am João Soares, I'm 21 years old.

-I am currently a jr data engineer at Deal Technologies.
-I'm a big fan of *back-end* development and an enthusiast of automating routines and troubleshooting.
+I am currently a data engineer at Deal Technologies.
+I'm a big fan of *Big Data* development and an enthusiast of automating routines and troubleshooting.
-I have experience with programming in C# and Python with a focus on data manipulation, using the *apache spark* and *pandas* libraries and on on-premises data migration to the cloud.
+I have experience with programming in Python with a focus on data manipulation, using the *apache spark* and *pandas* libraries and on on-premises data migration to the cloud.

 ## Contacts 📞